EqualExperts/you-build-it-you-run-it-playbook/what-is-ops-run-it/drawbacks.md

 ### Availability protection

 * *Uninformative telemetry*.
-Alerts, logs, metrics, dashboards, and alerts are based on low-level events, which cannot illuminate operating conditions.
+Alerts, logs, metrics, and dashboards are based on low-level events, which cannot illuminate operating conditions.
 An operations team can't change monitorable events without digital service changes prioritised by a product manager.
 * *Poor documentation*.
 Architecture diagrams, alert threshold guides, configuration settings, and runbooks sourced from delivery teams are either outdated or do not exist.
 * *On-call dissatisfaction*.
 Delivery team developers on best efforts on-call out of hours are not compensated for the inconvenience, and disruption to their lives outside of work.
 * *Fragile architecture*.
 Services have a large blast radius, an inability to gracefully degrade on failure, and an exposure to severe outages.
 An operations team can't limit blast radius without digital service changes prioritised by a product manager.